Skip to content

 Swimming with columns from the Temple of Apollo in the Hierapolis thermal pool

 Hierapolis, a UNESCO World Heritage site, was an active metropolitan center from its foundation in the 2nd century BC, through Roman rule and well into the Byzantine era.
-In addition to several bath complexes in the city, there was a natural thermal spring connected with the Temple of Apollo which attracted numerous visitors seeking cures.
+In addition to several bath complexes in the city, there was a natural thermal spring connected with the Temple of Apollo which attracted visitors seeking divine cures.
 Subsequent earthquakes shifted the spring so that today the pool is filled with toppled columns from the Roman temple’s portico.
 As if the water wasn’t pleasant enough, it’s fun to climb over and sit on the two thousand year old ruins!

 Portico foundation traces in the Hierapolis thermal pool, Pamukkale